 research team mentors

-- Urban ecology and adaptation of invasive container-breeding mosquitoes
+Urban ecology and adaptation of the invasive Asian tiger mosquito

 Fellows can expect to gain exposure to multiple aspects of the scientific process from experimental design to dissemination of results.
 Independent research projects are encouraged for motivated students; fellows conducting independent projects can expect to design their own study, analyze the data, and potentially publish their work in peer-reviewed journals with guidance from post-docs and faculty.